SlimeVR/SlimeVR-Docs-Site/src/common-issues.md

 # Common Issues

 So something isn't working and you find yourself stuck, this page is here to give answers to common issues.
 If nothing here answers your question, please feel free to ask in the [#support-forum](https://discord.com/channels/817184208525983775/1025104406393405491) on the [SlimeVR Discord](https://discord.gg/slimevr).
 Make sure you mention all of the steps you have tried from here when asking for help.
+Keep in mind that some of the items on this list may not apply to official SlimeVR trackers, and may only be applicable for DIY trackers.

 * TOC
 {:toc}